openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 ### Binding the Issued Credential to the Subject of that Credential {#credential-binding}

-Issued credential SHOULD be either be cryptographically bound to the Holder (Wallet) of the credential, or bound to the Subject of the credential based on the claims included in that credential.
+Issued credential SHOULD be either be cryptographically bound to the Holder (Wallet) of the credential.
 This allows the Verifier to verify possession of that credential during presentation.
+For non-cryptographic binding and credentials issued without any binding, see Implementations Considerations sections {#claim-based-binding} and {#no-binding}.

 For cryptographic binding, the Client has the following options to provide cryptographic binding material for a requested credential as defined in {#credential_request}:

 1. Provide only key material (`sub_jwk` or `did`)
 1. Provide only proof of control of the key material (`proof` without `sub_jwk` or `did`)
 1. Provide key material along with proof of control (`proof` with `sub_jwk` or `did`)

-For claim-based binding, no cryptographic binding material is provided.
-Instead, the issued credential includes user claims that can be used by the Verifier to verify possession of the credential by requesting presentation of existing forms of physical or digial identification that includes the same claims (e.g., a driver's license in person, or an online ID verification service).

-Note that some Issuers might choose issuing credentials without either cryptographic binding nor claim-based binding.
-One such use-case is low assurance credentials such as coupons or tickets.
-Another use-case is when the Issuer uses cryptographic schemes that can provide Holder binding without explicit cryptographic material being supplied by the Holder.
-For example, in the case of the BBS Signature Scheme, the issued credential itself is a secret and only derivation of a credential is presented to the Verifier.
-Effectively, credential is bound to the Issuer's signature on the credential, which becomes a shared secret transferred from the Issuer to the Holder.

 For more details, see {#did-binding} in the Security Considerations Section.